rodolphebarbanneau/python/docs/04/course.md

-# Sprint 4 : Structures de contrôle de flux
+# Structures de contrôle de flux

 ![If vs if else](../assets/if_vs_if_else.png)